PeterHickman/ollama-tools/README.md

 ```
 The config file is supplied with the `--config` option and the results written to the filename given with the `--report` option.
 The output is a weird serial JSON format

+## ollama-dump

+Dump a list of all the models and their tags and sizes as yaml